duncanbradley/thesis/conclusion.md

 ## Research Objectives

-The aim of this thesis was to investigate how data visualisation design influences interpretations of the absolute magnitudes of values.
-This investigation focused on viewers’ *gist*-level representations of data, rather than their comprehension of specific values.
-I conducted a series of experiments demonstrating that judgements about magnitude are informed by the relative positions of values within axis limits.
-These studies revealed that graphical cues to context play a role in the processing of how large or small values are.
+The aim of this thesis was to investigate interpretations of absolute magnitudes in data visualisations.
+Specifically, this work sought to understand how *axis limits* may inform these judgements, with a focus on viewers’ *gist*-level representations of data, rather than their apprehension of precise values.
+The experiments were designed to provide insight into the cognitive mechanisms involved in assessing magnitude, exploring how various aspects of presentation which affect the processing of this information (e.g., axis orientation, colour encoding, accompanying information).
+Exploring various visualisation formats and various types of data yields generalisable findings.
+In addition, examining conventions and default settings contextualises this work within current design practices.

-The objective was to have
-~*various visualisation formats*~
-~*defaults*~
-*~different types of data - relative frequences, absolute frequencies, percentages ~*

 ## Main Findings